dsamoht/MLCOG/README.md

 ## Description

 * __main.py__ : command line script.
-* __MakeSplits.py__ : produce 100 different train/test splits and save them in a given directory (on a computer cluster, they are cached into $SLURM_TMPDIR).
+* __MakeSplits.py__ : produce 100 different train/test splits and save them in a given directory (on a computer cluster, they are cached into $SLURM_TMPDIR for effiency purpose).
 * __Learning.py__: learning protocol with hyperparameters tuning and model performance evaluation.

 ## Dependencies